song31/comix-server/INSTALL.md

   Make sure the variable *AuthUserFile* in *.htaccess* points the correct path of *.htpasswd*.

 Now the server-side password is enabled.
-You need to enter the password (e.g., 1234) in the server configuration on the AirComics app.
+You need to enter the password (e.g., 1234) in the server configuration on the AirComix app.